-Signal Multiplier Value Max Azimuth Window 1: (Default) 360°, 2: 180°, 3: 120°.
+Signal Multiplier Value Max Azimuth Window for 0.25, 0.5 and 1: ( Default) 360°, 2: 180°, 3: 120°.

 All sensors have equivalent power draw and thermal output when operating at the max azimuth window for a particular signal multiplier value.
 Therefore, using an azimuth window that is smaller than the maximum allowable azimuth window with a particular signal multiplier value (excluding 1x) can reduce the power draw and thermal output of the sensor.